Doing up the Garden

 Skip a couple of months and the beginning of the rework programme.
 One of the first things I did was to start setting out these planting beds.
 The original plan had this bed somewhat larger until I started setting things out.
 I concluded that it wouldn’t leave enough space for walking past, so I shrunk it somewhat, but only after deciding to put another (previously unplanned) bed the other side of the chimney.

-This bed was originally unplanned, and resulted from the realisation that one of the others couldn’t be as large as originally planned.
+Planting Bed #3 was originally unplanned, and resulted from the realisation that one of the others couldn’t be as large as originally planned.
 It’s not that we were going to be short of planting beds.
 I mean, I’m going to have to buy enough soil to build a 1/2 scale model of Maiden Castle so that I can fill all these beds, but I have to admit that adding this one gives a certain symmetry to the chimney.
 Anyway, it’s a long span of bare wall that has been a long span of bare wall for 20 years.
 Breaking that up a little bit felt like a good idea.

 In engineering terms, this was also the area of wall that suffered the worst from the bad slope on the old patio.
 It got very wet every time there was any rain.
 So I decided it might be better to put a bed in as part of the big plan.

 You can see from the photos that at the time of writing, in late September 2020, the bed has all the brickwork done but doesn’t have coping and doesn’t contain any plants.
 That time will come.
+In fact, it already passed.
+Check out the completed Planting Bed #3 in the gallery.

 As with a couple of the other beds, we also have no idea what the planting scheme will be in this one.
 I fancy either one that contains alpines or one that contains desert plants.
 Both like very dry soil, so maybe I’ll put both together.
 There must be a high alpine desert somewhere.
 What grows there?
 Although in Milton Keynes they’ll have to be high-alpine desert plants that can cope with a bit of rain.